maiahalle/DS105_Group_Final_Project/README.md

 ![dem_trump_2022](https://user-images.githubusercontent.com/114494959/216338431-d8b1f544-ba14-41e5-aca1-d677aba70e38.png)

 We were interested to see whether temporal factors play a role in the usage of words by legislators.
 We observed that the usage of the word "Biden" spiked between February 20th and 28th 2022.
 We conducted research into why this may be, and found that Biden was under considerable criticism in the US Congress for his handling of of the Ukrainian crisis by Republicans (Morgan, 2022).
 These findings corroborate our hypothesis that politicians chose this mathod of attacking the opposition on Twitter, as they show that when an opportunity arises (i.e. the opposition makes a mistake) there is no hesitation in publicising this on Twitter.

+To find evidence for this, we looked at how the use of certain words affected the politicians' user engagement on Twitter.

 ## Limitations & Technical Challenges